Project 24, formally known in a previous version as “Niche Site School”, is an course led by Jim Harmer and Ricky Kesler.

 - The pillar video, as you can imagine, should be 30 to 45 minutes long, and should aim at establishing you as an authority in your niche.
 It should be a reference video that people in your niche are going to come back to through the years.
 The research should be so good that the video could seem like a webinar more than the average staple post.

-- For resource or gear videos, you need to make your blog post more spicy and interesting: a best of doesn't really cut it.
-You need to motivate why you have chosen that gear as your favorite gear, adding interest so the viewer will come to your video rather than choose one of the other thousands of similar videos.
+- For resource or gear videos, you need to make your blog post more spicy and interesting: a 'best of' doesn't really cut it.
+You need to express why you've chosen that gear as your favorite gear, adding interest so the viewer will come to your video rather than choose one of the other thousands of similar videos.

 Set up Amazon Associates (Step 60)

-The final video is just a short goodbye video by Jim and Ricky, reminding you to set up your Amazon Associates account on your site.
+The final video is just a short conclusion video by Jim and Ricky, reminding you to set up your Amazon Associates account on your site.

 There really isn't much to add to this single vid, other than it caps a very impressive and complete set of instructions that anybody wanting to start a blog should really follow.